DutchDjangoAssociation/django-sprint/flyer.md

 During a sprint, a lot of people are working on Django at the same time.
 To prevent people from working on the same issue's, we use Django's bug tracker.
-So before you start working on an issue, you have to assign it to yourself.
-Then someone else won't start working on that issue too.
-If the issue doesn't exist yet, you should create it, but make sure you don't create a duplicate issue.
+Before you start working on an issue, you have to assign it to yourself, so someone else won't start working on it too.
+If the issue doesn't exist yet, you should create it first, but make sure you don't create a duplicate issue.

 ### Open tickets